spyder-ide/qtpy/README.md

 In the case of Pyright, instead of runtime arguments, it is required to create a config file for the project, called `pyrightconfig.json` or a `pyright` section in `pyproject.toml`.
 See [here](https://github.com/microsoft/pyright/blob/main/docs/configuration.md) for reference.
-QtPy has for this the `pyright-config` command
+In order to set this configuration, QtPy offers the `pyright-config` command as guidance.

 If you run